Jellify-Music/Knowledge-base/README.md

 7. Enter the link to the repository
 8. Enter the folder name from step 4 (exactly as it is typed)
 9. Hit enter on the last question to go with the default

-This is assuming the user already has Git installed on their computer.